dbp/website/essays/2018-01-16-how-to-prove-a-compiler-correct.markdown

 We now have a proof that the compiler that we wrote in Haskell is correct, insofar as it preserves the meaning expressed in the source-level `eval'` function to the meaning in the `eval` function in the target.
-This isn't, of course, the only theorem you could prove.
+This isn't, of course, the only theorem you could prove!
 Another one that would be interesting would be that no compiled program ever got stuck (i.e., never produces a `Left` error).